ARTICLE I

 OFFICERS

-1. The officers of NPRA shall be President, Vice-President, Secretary, Treasurer and Public Relations Officer.
+- The officers of NPRA shall be President, 1st Vice-President, 2nd Vice-President, Secretary, Deputy Secretary, Treasurer and Public Relations Officer.

-A) President- Shall preside at all meetings of the Board of Directors and the nationwide convention; shall be an ex-officio member of all committees, shall appoint all committee chairpersons to the Executive Committee subject to the approval of the Board of Directors; shall be the spokesperson of the organization.
+a.
+President- Shall be the spoke person of the organization, preside all meetings of the Board of Directors and the nationwide convention; shall be an ex-officio member of all committees; shall appoint all committee chairpersons subject to the approval of the Board of Directors; Shall hire and oversee the NPRA Leadership staff and sign contract proposals.

-B) Vice president- shall oversee the NPRA development and governance; shall act as aide to the President and perform such other duties as deemed necessary by the President and the Board of Directors.
+b.
+1st Vice President- shall act as aide to the President and perform such other duties as deemed necessary by the President and the Board of Directors.
+The 1st Vice-President shall become President if that position becomes vacant.

-C) Secretary- shall be responsible for convening meetings, keeping accurate records of the proceedings of all meetings, maintaining accurate records of the membership of the NPRA and all internal and external correspondence of the organization.
+d.
+Secretary- shall convene meeting of the Executive Committee and Board of Directors as directed by the President, keeping accurate records of the proceedings of all meetings, maintain accurate records of the membership of NPRA and all internal and external correspondence of the organization.

-E) Public Relation and Communication Officer- shall be responsible for coordinating and overseeing all press releases and public relations activities.
+g.
+Public Relation and Communication Officer- With the authorization of the President, shall be responsible to coordinate and oversee the Resource and Marketing Committee, which includes but not limited to all press releases and public relations activities.
 Shall supervise social media and the production of the NPRA publications.

 ARTICLE VIII